What Is the Center of a Hurricane Called?

 2. Coriolis Effect

 The Earth’s rotation creates a spin on the rising air, forming a cyclonic system.
-In the northern hemisphere, this spin is counter‑clockwise; in the southern, clockwise.
+In practice, in the northern hemisphere, this spin is counter‑clockwise; in the southern, clockwise.
 The spin tightens the system, concentrating pressure at the center.

 3. Pressure Gradient